pascaldiehm/serializable/README.md

 - `public: enum Result` An enum class containing the return codes for `OK` (no error), `FILE` (file not found/accessible), `STRUCTURE` (structural error in provided serial data), `TYPECHECK` (invalid value or pointer type mismatch), `INTEGRITY` (missing required value) and `POINTER` (invalid pointer).
 - `public: Serializable(...)` The class provides a default constructor (without arguments), the default copy constructor/assignment operator, a virtual default destructor and no move constructor/assignment operator.
 - `public: std::pair<Result, std::string> serialize()` Returns the serialization result and the serialized data.
 Result can only be `OK` or `POINTER`.
-- `public: Result check(const std::string&)` Return whether the given string contains valid serial data.
-Result can only be `OK` or `STRUCTURE`.
 - `public: Result deserialize(const std::string&)` Deserialize the given string into this class.
 Result can be anything except `FILE`.
 - `public: Result load(const std::filesystem::path&)` Tries to load the given file and deserialize its content into the class.
 Result can be anything.
 - `public: Result save(const std::filesystem::path&)` Tries to serialize the class into the given file.
 Result can be `OK`, `POINTER` or `FILE`.